 It is truly amazing to see how far dental technology has come, especially in terms of tooth replacement options.
 Although removable dentures were primarily used to replace a mouthful of missing teeth, implant-supported dentures are quickly becoming the norm.
 However, even dental implants have evolved over the years to become better tooth replacement options.

 Not only have the implants themselves become more functional and aesthetic over time, but the implant procedure has also improved over the years.
 In fact, recent advances in dental implant technology have made getting dental implants easier and more successful than ever before.
-This is because many implant specialists now use digitally guided implant surgery to place dental implants.
+This is because many implant dentists now use digitally guided implant surgery to place dental implants.

 Digitally guided implants allow for detailed treatment planning, which reduces the risk of surgical complications and increases the likelihood of treatment success.
 During a digitally guided implant procedure, your implant dentist will use a surgical template developed by the computer software and printed on a 3-D printer.
 This template is custom-fabricated based on anatomical information obtained before your surgery.